 disagree, but I believe a compromise can be made.
 I think that a senior should be able to leave early with a study hall throughout the year as long as their academic and behavior record is good.

-If a student can maintain a Some administrators may specific average in all of their policy would make it even better.
+If a student can maintain a specific average in all of their